kanikarphan/conditional-html-classes/README.md

 Conditional HTML Classes
 =====================

-A series of IE conditional comments apply the relevant IE-specific classes to the 'html' tag.
-This provides one method of specifying CSS fixes for specific legacy versions of IE.

-When using the conditional classes technique, applying classes to the 'html' element has several benefits:
+When using the conditional classes technique, applying classes to the `<html>` element has several benefits:
 * Less HTTP requests (calling 1 stylesheet rather than 2 or 3).
 * It keeps your CSS rule in one place.
 * It can improve the clarity of code in multi-developer teams.